 My office phone has voice mail.
 I check my phone when I am in my office; however, I check Blackboard several times in a day.
 If you lose contact with me completely (i.e. you cannot contact me via Blackboard or email), you need to call my office.
 Explain the reason you cannot contact me and leave a phone number so I can return your call.
 Leave your full name.
 Identify the course in which you are enrolled.
 Repeat the phone number twice.
 Speak clearly.
-The most common reason I do not return a call: I'm clueless as to what the student tried to say.
+The most common reason I do not return a call: I'm clueless as to what the student said.
 If you were in BB but you have suddenly lost access, there is a possibility that you have been expunged from the course (e.g. non-payment).
 You need to contact the OC Registrar's Office to verify that you are still enrolled in the course.

-Important: I cannot return out of area or long distance phone calls from my office phone.
-You can reach me during my office hours, which are posted on the OC website.
-Write out a brief description of the issue and leave it for me in BB's Message Center.
-The communication in the Message Center is private.
+Important: Write out a brief description of the issue and leave it for me in BB's Message Center.
+Communication in the Message Center is private.